 Those words haunted me for a long time, until I took a psychology class and understood my personality better.
 I must say, understanding my personality is one of the best things that’s happened to me.
 The self-awareness that comes with better understanding how I tick means that I’m not as easily brought down by other people’s opinions as I used to be.

 After learning that I’m an introvert as well as a “thinking” personality type in the Myers-Briggs system (specifically an ISTP), the “cold” reference never bothered me again.
 My decisions are influenced by logic, and I prefer to get the facts of a situation as opposed to giving more weight to my emotions or personal values.
 Thinking personality types are those with a “T” in them, like the INTP, ESTP, or ISTJ.

 (What’s your personality type?
-Take a free personality assessment.)
+We recommend this free personality assessment.)

-Why Thinking Introverts May Appear Cold
+Why Thinking Introverts Appear Cold

-I’ve been called a cold person when I didn’t respond to situations as it was expected of me.
+I’ve been called cold when I didn’t respond to situations as it was expected of me.
 Situations like not celebrating as expected, not reciprocating a heartfelt comment, being terrible at comforting someone, not jumping in ecstasy when presented with a well-meant gift, or not showing empathy when it seemed called for.

 Thinkers vs. Feelers